Towards Automated Identification of Violation Symptoms of Architecture Erosion: Study Design

 \section{Study Design}

-This section describes the research questions that motivated this research, followed by a detailed explanation of the data collection and the ML and DL models to automatically identify architecture violations from textual artifacts.
-Finally, we provide details of the validation survey and interview conducted to assess the effectiveness of automated identification of violation symptoms in practice.
+This section describes the research questions that motivated this research, followed by a detailed explanation of the data collection and the ML/DL models to automatically identify architecture violations from textual artifacts.
+Then, we provide details of the validation survey and interview conducted to assess the effectiveness of automated identification of violation symptoms in practice.
+Furthermore, we introduce and compare three state-of-the-art LLMs on the same task with traditional ML/DL approaches.

-Figure~\ref{F:Overview} provides an overview of the whole process.
-As illustrated in this figure (see the top box, \textbf{Dataset Creation}), we collected data and established a dataset on architecture violations in our previous work \cite{Li2023wvs}.
-During \textbf{Phase 1}, we explored the possibility of using this dataset to train ML/DL-based classifiers to automatically identify violation symptoms in code review comments.
+Figure~\ref{F:Overview} provides an overview of the study design.
+As illustrated in this figure (see the top box, \textbf{Dataset Creation}), we collected data and established a dataset on architecture violations in our previous work \cite{Li2023wvs}, which contains code review comments related to architecture violations During \textbf{Phase 1}, we explored the possibility of using this dataset to train ML/DL-based classifiers to automatically identify violation symptoms in code review comments.
 During \textbf{Phase 2}, we sent the survey questionnaire to 200 involved participants and received 24 responses that were used to validate the usefulness of automated identification of violation symptoms in practice.
+Additionally, we conducted a controlled experiment to further quantitatively validate the usefulness of our approaches during code review.
+During \textbf{Phase 3}, we constructed LLM-based classifiers through prompts using state-of-the-art LLMs and compared their performance against the ML/DL methods from Phase 1.